saieva/saieva.github.io/_posts/2024-01-26-Remote-Working-Resources.markdown

 categories: Remote Management
 ---

 Managing a distributed team is hard.
-And it's not easy working with a manager, or with colleagues, you've never met.
+And it's not easy working with a manager, or with colleagues, you've only met on video meetings.
 These challenges impact individuals as much as they are influencing companies to reassess their policies, cultures, and expectations from traditional ways of working.

 The list of resources on this page will be useful in a variety of circumstances:

 - if you are a manager responsibile for a distributed team.
 - an individual wanting to improve your effectivenss when working independently.
-- a CEO/CTO/CIO or other C-level executive trying to get your head around how much face-to-face time you need with your employess, and how much you think they need with each other.
+- a CEO/CTO/CIO or other C-level executive trying to get your head around how much face-to-face time you need with your employess, and how much time you think they need with each other.
 - an HR Manager trying to navigate a thick fog of emotions whille being empathetic to creating company policies that are fair to everyone.

 The materials are organized by their sources.
 There are playbooks that are more prescriptive, articles that describe how-to methods,